-A pneumatic tire in which the plies are laid at alternate angles less than 90 degrees to the centre line of the tread.
-Plies usually run at angles of about 30-40 degrees relative to the tire centreline in a criss-cross fashion.
+A pneumatic tire in which the plies are laid at alternate angles less than 90 degrees to the center line of the tread.
+Plies usually run at angles of about 30-40 degrees relative to the tire centerline in a criss-cross fashion.

 BLEEDING A TIRE:

 Releasing air to reduce pressure in tire.